 And we try to make the payments as easy for you as possible.
 You don’t have to pay the membership fee upfront all in one go.
 Instead we only ask you to pay £25 per month, and you can cancel at any time you like.

 In other words, you get the first two months of Saltydog completely FREE, and after that the most you’re ever committing is £25 at a time.

-Considering that we’re offering you the chance to avoid the downturns, ride the uptrends, and even beat the market, I really can’t stress enough how good I think this offer is.
+Considering that we’re offering you the chance to ride the uptrends, avoid the downturns and potentially beat the market, I really can’t stress enough how good I think this offer is.

 If you do take up the free trial, it’s very easy to cancel.
 Just send me an email at any time during your two-month trial period, to firstname.lastname@example.org, and I’ll cancel your trial immediately.
 We don’t take any money until your two-month trial is over.
 There’s no catch and no small print.

 We’re extremely confident in the value of the Saltydog system, and we want you to be completely happy with it.

 Should you choose not to continue with the Saltydog service after your trial period, you’ll be able to keep the Members’ Guide and Starter Guide, plus all the emails and newsletters we’ve sent you during the two months, with my compliments.

 Remember… the Saltydog system gives you the chance to ride the big uptrends and beat the market.